Most couples come to me because they are having trouble due to:

 As long as both people want a divorce and are committed to that goal, I can help you start the emotional process of creating an amicable divorce.
 Couples who are willing to do this work are often able to avoid hard feelings and save money by preparing for divorce mediation.

 Feeling like your marriage or relationship is at risk can cause anxiety, anger and confusion.
 Most couples want to save their relationship but feel stuck or feel like running away.
-Couples therapy offers you a safe, structured setting to express yourself, be heard, and find real tools for communication, re-connection, and building trust again.
+Couples therapy offers you a safe, structured setting to express yourself, be heard, and find real tools for communication, connection, and building the relationship.